justincrosbie/passkeyme-docs/docs/intro.md

 ---

-## What is PasskeyMe?
+## What is Passkeyme?

-PasskeyMe offers **inline React components** that handle the complete authentication flow directly within your application.
+Passkeyme offers **inline React components** that handle the complete authentication flow directly within your application.
 Use our `PasskeymeAuthPanel` component for a complete auth experience, or choose hosted authentication pages for simpler integration.

 ```mermaid
 graph LR